Administration of Paris: Prefecture of the Île-de-France region

-The prefect of the Paris département (who served as the prefect of the Seine département before 1968) is also prefect of the Île-de-France région, although the office lost much of its power following the creation of the office of mayor of Paris in 1977.
+The prefect of the Paris département, who served as the prefect of the Seine département before 1968, is also the prefect of the Île-de-France région.
+In 1977, the office lost much of its power, following the creation of the office of mayor of Paris.

 Intercommunality

 Few of the above changes have taken into account Paris's existence as an agglomeration.
-Unlike in most of France's major urban areas such as Lille and Lyon, there is no intercommunal entity in the Paris urban area, no intercommunal council treating the problems of the region's dense urban core as a whole; Paris's alienation of its suburbs is indeed a problem today, and one of the main causes of civil unrest such as the suburban riots in 2005.
+Unlike in most of France's major urban areas such as Lille and Lyon, there is no intercommunal entity in the Paris urban area.
+There is no intercommunal council treating the problems of the region's dense urban core as a whole.
+Paris's alienation of its suburbs is indeed a problem today, and one of the main causes of civil unrest such as the suburban riots in 2005.